jstn131/CaesarCipher/README.md

 - [ ] Add support for lowercase letters without converting to uppercase
 - [ ] Add a brute force decoder that tries all 25 possible shifts
-- [ ] Deploy to the web or make it a simple desktop application
+- [ ] Deploy to the web or make it a simple desktop app